OnyiGlobal2025/taskflow-eks-platform/README.md

 ## Final Thoughts

-This project was not about launching random resources.
+This project was not just about launching random resources.

 It was about building infrastructure that is: